52 Harrison Road

 The whole house had wallpaper, which was overpainted at regular intervals, (we were only used to painted walls at home).
 When the lounge carpet was replaced, the old carpet went up to the bedroom.
 Grandad also built cupboards and shelves over the years, in keeping with the fashions of the day.

 In 1962, an indoor bathroom was installed, partly funded by grants and the landlord.
 Prior to that, the house was serviced by a toilet in the yard, tin bath in front of the fire and stone sink in the kitchen.
 The water tank was installed in the gap on one side of the chimney breast in the back bedroom.
-Whenever anyone used the water, there were strange noise in the tank for ages afterwards, refilling, dripping, and gurgling sounds.
+Whenever anyone used the water, there were strange noises in the tank for ages afterwards, refilling, dripping, and gurgling sounds.

 Dad, c1941 in the queue!